orchidsoftware/orchid.software/docs/en/hig/performance.md

 ## Defining "Fast" and "Slow"

-The definition of "fast" and "slow" is context-dependent.
+The definition of "Fast" and "Slow" is context-dependent.
 In urgent situations, seconds may seem longer than normal.
 However, here is a general guideline:

 - A response time of 100 milliseconds is perceived as immediate, and is the expected response for interface elements such as hover, mouse movement, or clicks.
 - A delay of 1 second is noticeable, but it does not interrupt the user's flow.
 A page or list loading in 1 second is acceptable, but a 1-second lag between a click and a menu opening is considered slow.